MASS MEDIA | Reach New Populations

 MASS MEDIA SCHOLARSHIP

-Baker University offers participation scholarships to students who plan to be involved in the Baker Orange campus newspaper, KNBU-FM campus radio station or KNBU-TV campus television station.
+Baker University offers participation scholarships to students who plan to be involved in the Baker Orange campus newspaper, KNBU campus radio station, or KNBU-TV campus television station.

 Priority will be given to applications received before March 1.